-(B) use synthetic internal parasiticides on a routine basis; or
+(B) use synthetic internal parasiticides on a routine basis; or the absence of illness.

-(C) administer medication, other than vaccinations, in the absence of illness.
+(C) administer medication, other than vaccinations, in

-(2) STANDARDS.-The National Organic Standards Board shall recommend to the Secretary standards in addition to those in paragraph (1) for the care of livestock to ensure that such livestock is organically produced.

-(e) Additional Guidelines.-

-(1) POULTRY.-With the exception of day old poultry, all poultry from which meat or eggs will be sold or labeled as organically produced shall be raised and handled in accordance with this title prior to and during the period in which such meat or eggs are sold.
+- (2) STANDARDS.-The National Organic Standards Board shall recommend to the Secretary standards in addition to those in paragraph (1) for the care of livestock to ensure that such livestock is organically produced. - (e) Additional Guidelines.- - (1) POULTRY.-With the exception of day old poultry, all poultry from which meat or eggs will be sold or labeled as organically produced shall be raised and handled in accordance with this title prior to and during the period in which such meat or eggs are sold.

-(2) DAIRY LIVESTOCK.-
+(2) Dairy Livestock.-

-(A) IN GENERAL.-Except as provided in subparagraph (B), a dairy animal from which milk or milk products will be sold or labeled as organically produced shall be raised and handled in accordance with this title for not less than the 12-month period immediately prior to the sale of such milk and milk products.

-(B) TRANSITION GUIDELINE.-Crops and forage from land included in the organic system plan of a dairy farm that is in the third year of organic management may be consumed by the dairy animals of the farm during the 12month period immediately prior to the sale of organic milk and milk products.

-(f) LIVESTOCK IDENTIFICATION.-

-(1) IN GENERAL.-For a farm to be certified under this title as an organic farm with respect to the livestock produced by such farm, producers on such farm shall keep adequate records and maintain a detailed, verifiable audit trail so that each animal (or in the case of poultry, each flock) can be traced back to such farm.

-(2) RECORDS.-In order to carry out paragraph (1), each producer shall keep accurate records on each animal (or in the case of poultry, each flock) including-

-(A) amounts and sources of all medications adminis

-(A) amounts and sources of all medications administered; and

-(B) all feeds and feed supplements bought and fed.

-(g) NOTICE AND PUBLIC COMMENT.-The Secretary shall hold public hearings and shall develop detailed regulations, with notice and public comment, to guide the implementation of the standards for livestock products provided under this section.
+- (A) IN GENERAL.-Except as provided in subparagraph (B), a dairy animal from which milk or milk products will be sold or labeled as organically produced shall be raised and handled in accordance with this title for not less than the 12-month period immediately prior to the sale of such milk and milk products. - (B) Transition Guideline.-Crops and forage from land included in the organic system plan of a dairy farm that is in the third year of organic management may be consumed by the dairy animals of the farm during the 12-month period immediately prior to the sale of organic milk and milk products. - (f) LIVESTOCK IDENTIFICATION.- - (1) IN GENERAL.-For a farm to be certified under this title as an organic farm with respect to the livestock produced by such farm, producers on such farm shall keep adequate records and maintain a detailed, verifiable audit trail so that each animal (or in the case of poultry, each flock) can be traced back to such farm. - (2) RECORDS.-In order to carry out paragraph (1), each producer shall keep accurate records on each animal (or in the case of poultry, each flock) including- - (A) amounts and sources of all medications administered; and - (B) all feeds and feed supplements bought and fed. - (g) NOTICE AND PUBLIC COMMENT.-The Secretary shall hold public hearings and shall develop detailed regulations, with notice and public comment, to guide the implementation of the standards for livestock products provided under this section.